CoRL 2026 · Dataset & Benchmark Track

 Boundary Samples

-Demonstrators deliberately approach or exceed unsafe force limits (e.g., crushing an egg).
+Demonstrators deliberately approach or exceed unsafe force limits (e.g., crushing a potato chip).
 Tests safety-boundary prediction.

 🌊